My Site

 • Repeat the last two steps for every character you'll have in the scene, including any other elements you'll need like pets, chairs, etc.

 • Apply any animations or special effects you want to each of your individual clips.
-This way you can have a character "walk" across your scene, or fade in/out at the right moment, or almost anything else you can think of
+This way you can have a character "walk" across your scene, or fade in/out at the right moment, or almost anything else you can think of. (see below for more details on doing this)

 • Congratulations!
 Now you've got about three seconds of video.
 Repeat the whole set of steps again and again to make a full video. :)